 Although the program fee includes all the major expenses during your stay in Ghana, we recommend a personal budget of $50-70 per week for additional expenses as buying water, snacks, souvenirs, additional meals, events, transport, and additional weekend travel.

-In the vast number of cases, the locations where our volunteers are placed either have Wi-Fi at the project site, or in the volunteer house/host family accommodation.
+In the vast number of cases, the locations where our volunteers are placed either have Wi-Fi at the project site, or in the volunteer house accommodation.
 However, volunteers are required to contribute to Wi-Fi costs, as many volunteers want to use it to upload photos and videos onto social media, which is very costly.
 Where there is no Internet on site, project sites are usually close enough to a sizeable city where internet cafés can be found.
 The opportunity will arise at least once a week to visit one of these.
 It is important to remember though, that the internet service in developing countries, as with many other aspects of life, will not be as reliable as you may be used to.
 Even when the internet is available, it could be slow and/or intermittent.
-This is a factor that every volunteer will encounter at least once, and must become acclimatized to.
+This is a factor that every volunteer will encounter at least once, and must become acclimatised to.
 The lack of ability to communicate with friends and family as often as you may like can often sound daunting at first, but you may also come to find that this non-reliance on technology can be a refreshing change!

 There will be plenty of time to relax in the evenings and on weekends.
 We find that volunteers often spend their free time together, and tend to visit local attractions, plan excursions or weekend trips to nearby areas, or simply relax at home after a busy week of volunteering.
 Our local team can often help to organize weekend excursions and will have some great suggestions.
 These will incur additional costs, but by making these arrangements once you are in-country the costs will likely be much lower than booking in advance.

-Wondering why our P.O.Box is different from current TANF address?
+Wondering why our P.O.Box is different from the current TANF address?
 This is because in Ghana it is very expensive to register a P.O.Box at your own house/address.
 Therefore, to reduce costs, TANF uses a P.O.Box registered a Cantonment Accra Center, where our P.O.Box is accessible to the TANF members with a key.
 If you are wondering where you can find us, the map on our website is showing you the right place!